Orasund/Orasund.github.io/_posts/2022-07-27-terminology_overview.md

   * Create Objects only if you have to and remove them again once you don't need them anymore.

   Good fits: DDD, Reactive Programming, Actor Model, Onion Architecture

+* Reactive Programming

+  Model Events as streams of data.
+Use functions to manipulate this data.

+  Good for front-End or Streaming in the backend.

 * Keep it Simple Stupid (KISS)